Transition School and Early Entrance Program

 The Transition School and Early Entrance Program (TS and EEP) are two subsequent programs comprising the original early entrance track at the University of Washington's Halbert and Nancy Robinson Center for Young Scholars.
-The one-year Transition School prepares students to enter the University as fully matriculated undergraduates in the equivalent of their tenth-grade year.
+The one-year Transition School prepares students to enter the University as fully matriculated undergraduates in the equivalent of their ninth-grade year.
 Students apply during their eighth grade year and begin TS the following autumn, leaving the K-12 school system.
 Each year, a small cohort of students is accepted from a larger applicant pool.
 While at TS, students take advanced, college-level courses in mathematics, science, and the humanities.

 History

 The Early Entrance Program (EEP) was created in 1977 by the late Halbert Robinson, a professor of developmental psychology at the University of Washington.
 The goal of the EEP from its inception was to enable a small and carefully selected group of academically advanced middle school students to accelerate into post-secondary education at a pace equal to their intellectual development.
 Nancy Robinson, a professor of psychiatry and behavioral sciences at the University of Washington, assumed directorship of the Center following Halbert Robinson’s death in 1981, stewarding the Center until her retirement in 2000.
 In 2001, the Robinson Center and the University of Washington Honors Program co-created the UW Academy for Young Scholars for academically advanced high school students to attend the University after their sophomore year.
 The Robinson Center was originally located in the Guthrie Annex, but relocated to the Guggenheim Annex in 2019.
 The Washington Search for Young Scholars was created in 2003 to identify and work with Washington’s most capable students, their families, and schools to develop more opportunities for academically gifted young people.